AGBioInfo/Bioconductor-RNASeqAnalysis/README.md

 Given RNA Seq file wt_1_f.fastq.qz

-With the use of R file follwoing questions can be answered,
+With the use of R Bioconductor package, follwoing questions are answered,

 What fraction of reads in give file has an A nucleotide in the 5th base of the read?
 What is the average numeric quality value of the 5th base of these reads?